Olivia @olivia_interior_designs

 In earlier days, a flower was a way to communicate messages that were not able to be verbalised in Victorian society.
 This is known as floriography.
 Gifts of blooms, plants and specific floral arrangements were sent as coded messages to the recipient, allowing the sender to express their feelings.
 Known as talking bouquets, nosegays or tussie-mussies, people would have a floral dictionary on hand to decode the communication sent with the flowers.

 In a sort of silent dialogue, flowers could be used to answer “yes” or “no” questions.
-In a clear message, (that could be handy in today’s social climate), a “yes” answer came in the form of flowers handed over with the right hand; if the left hand was used, the answer was “no.”
+In a clear message, a “yes” answer came in the form of flowers handed over with the right hand; if the left hand was used, the answer was “no.”

 Nearly every sentiment imaginable can be expressed with flowers.
 The orange blossom, for instance, means chastity, purity, and loveliness, while the red chrysanthemum means “I love you.”